-INSTRUCTOR: Edward Pascuzzi Office: A139A Office phone; 631-632-4014 e-mail: edward.pascuzzi@stonybrook.edu Course ID for Mastering Physics; SBUPHY131PASCUZZIFALL2020
+Office phone; 631-632-4014

+e-mail: edward.pascuzzi@stonybrook.edu

 GOALS: To ensure that you become adept, confident and highly skilled at problem-solving and learn basic scientific physics at the introductory level.

 NATURE OF THE COURSE MATERIAL: PHY131 encompasses the principles of first semester freshman physics with as many real-world applications as possible.
 The material is heavily laden with challenging concepts, algebra and trigonometry, and some very basic calculus.
 You should be aware that, upon enrolling into an intensive and fast paced introductory course such as this, there is a serious level of commitment and investment of time required of you should you wish to be successful and earn a good grade.